payroc/payroc-sdk-dotnet/reference.md

 <dl>
 <dd>

-Check if a customer’s card is eligible for Dynamic Currency Conversion (DCC).
+> **Important:** There are restrictions on which merchants can use this method.
+For more information, go to [Dynamic Currency Conversion](https://docs.payroc.com/knowledge/card-payments/dynamic-currency-conversion).

+Use this method to check if a card is eligible for Dynamic Currency Conversion (DCC) and to retrieve the conversion rate for a transaction amount.
+DCC provides a customer with the option to use their card's currency instead of the merchant's currency, for example, in Ireland, an American customer can pay in US dollars instead of Euros.

+The request includes the following:

+- **Payment method** - Card information, a secure token, or digital wallet.
+- **Transaction information** - Amount and currency of the transaction in the merchant's currency.

-If the card is eligible for DCC, offer currency conversion to the customer during a transaction.
+If the card is eligible for DCC, our gateway returns the transaction amount in the card's currency and a dccOffer object that contains information about the conversion rate.
+The dccOffer object contains the following fields that you need when you [run a sale](https://docs.payroc.com/api/schema/payments/create) or [unreferenced refund](https://docs.payroc.com/api/schema/payments/refunds/create) with DCC:
-**Note:** We offer this through the DCC service, which gives customers a choice to pay in the local currency or their own currency.
+- fxAmount
+- fxCurrency
+- fxRate
+- markup
+- accepted
+- offerReference
 </dd>
 </dl>
 </dd>